speedwing/eks-argocd-bootstrap/README.md

 Leveraging the ArgoCD concept of [App of Apps](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#app-of-apps), you will be able to install a number of kubernetes manifests quickly, safely and repeatedly.

+Read more on my blog: [Bootstrap a kubernetes cluster with ArgoCD and Istio](https://nemo83.dev/posts/argocd-istio-operator-bootstrap/)

 ## Project structure

 The project structure should be similar to this: